Starias22/Speech-Emotion-Detection/README.md

   3. `filepath`: The filepath, which represents the path of the audio file, related to the dataset folder.
 - `BlindTest_audio_liste.csv`: This CSV file contains the data samples to be labeled to test our model.

-## Preprocessing and Feature Extraction
+## Preprocessing and Features Extraction

 - **Checking for NULL values**:
   - The data was checked for NULL values, and there were none.